 BOAT – The shallow and exposed Bass Strait is well known for its ‘unruly weather’ where the sea can be large and the currents irregular.
 The Spirit of Tasmania is a 28,000-tonne ferry that sails between Melbourne and Devonport (approx. a little over an hour from Launceston).
 There are many different fare types as 500 vehicles can be accommodated on the vessel along with accommodation as you can choose to sail by night.
 Find out more about this travel option with kids here.

-What Cuccina lacked in style they made up for with their food, which to be honest is what we care about.
-Their portion sizes were enormous, and their food was extremely tasty.
-It is little wonder why they have great reviews on Tripadvisor.
+What Cuccina lacked in style, they made up for with their food.
+Their portion sizes were enormous, and their food was delicious.
+It is little wonder why they have great reviews.

 Family Hotels in Launceston

-Alternatively, if a motel, hotel, or resort is more your thing, you can find the best deals for Launceston accommodation here.
+If a motel, hotel, or self-contained apartment is your preferred style of accommodation, you can find the best deals for Launceston accommodation here.

-The below are some popular hotel & apartment suggestions for travelling with kids in Launceston
+The below are some popular suggestions for travelling with kids in Launceston